 Another notable effect that is advanced by the mass media is the sexual problems that may result from obesity.
 Akabas, Lederman, and Moore (2012) argue that the research on the relationship between sexual performance and obesity is not conclusive, but sociological studies on marriage outline that obese people find it difficult to get a spouse due to their overweight.

-The NHS has banned smokers and obese people from routine surgery and the proposals have attracted mixed reactions from different interest groups and the UK media.
+The NHS has banned smokers, and obese people from routine surgery, and the proposals have attracted mixed reactions from different interest groups and the UK media.
 The main debate is whether obesity is an illness or a moral issue that results in a self-induced condition.
-The proponents of treatment outline that underlying genetic and medical conditions will contribute to the condition while the opponents of treatment outline that the ban is essential in ensuring in promoting healthy lifestyles among the population (Gilman, 2010).
+The proponents of treatment outline that underlying genetic and medical conditions will contribute to the condition while the opponents of treatment outline that the ban is essential in promoting healthy lifestyles among the population (Gilman, 2010).

 The NHS should fund the treatment of obese people since there is nothing many patients can do about their inactive thyroids and the side effects of other medications.
 Although many could argue that obesity is a self-induced condition, it is unfair for NHS to ration the treatment since the health problem is a leading cause of death in the country.

-According to the libertarian perspective, the population should be free to make their healthy choices and the state intervention should only aim at reducing the harm.
-In this case, the role of the government should include the implementation of policies that will control the sources of the risk factors and not denial of treatment.
+According to the libertarian perspective, the population should be free to make healthy choices, and the state intervention should only aim to reduce the harm.
+In this case, the role of the government should include the implementation of policies that will control the sources of the risk factors and not the denial of treatment.
 Wolin and Petrelli (2009) note that the UK government should introduce higher taxes for sugary foods and create incentives for breastfeeding mothers.